Sukha: As a characterization of awakening

 The stilling of the conditioned — bliss.

+Furthermore, regarding the meaning of sukha in the context of Nibbāna, Lily de Silva explains as follows:

+Regarding the experience of the arahat, the Sutta Nipāta [in the Dvayatānupassanā Sutta, Snp 3.12] states that by the destruction of all feelings/sensations (vedanā), a bhikkhu lives desireless and at peace.
+Once Sāriputta was asked [in the Nibbānasukhasutta, AN 9.34] what happiness there can be when there is no feeling/sensation.
+He explained that the absence of feeling/sensation itself is happiness.
+It is relevant to note here that the Buddha says that he does not speak of happiness only with [specific] reference to pleasant feelings/sensations (sukhavedanā).

 Sanskrit literature

 In Bhagavad Gita verses 6.21-23, the term sukha' is used to define the boundless happiness that characterizes yoga.
 It states that when the yogi attains this happiness, understood by the discriminative faculty (buddhi) but beyond the senses, he becomes firmly established in this state, free from suffering, and does not waver from it, a state known as yoga.

 The Taittiriya Upanishad figuratively quantifies the bliss of Brahman, starting with the bliss of humans:

 "Let us take a young man - a first class young man who is the most learned, cultured and strong person.
 And let us suppose that he owns this whole world with all its resources.
 This situation would constitute one measure of human bliss.
 A single measure of the bliss of earthly gandharva celestials ...equals one hundred measures of human bliss; a single measure of the bliss of celestial gandharvas ...equals one hundred measures of the bliss of earthly gandharvas; ...equals one hundred measures of bliss of the forefathers; a single measure of bliss of the gods who attained their status by good deeds …equals one hundred measures of the bliss of Indra; a single measure of the bliss of Prajapati, the progenitor of species, ...equals one hundred measures of the bliss of Brhaspati; a single measure of the bliss of Brahman equals one hundred measures of the bliss of Prajapati."